Larry-Larriee/Larry-Larriee/README.md

 **About Me:**

-I'm a college student that does front-end and full-stack development to make dynamic web/mobile applications.
+I'm a college student that does front-end and full-stack development to make web/mobile apps.
 I also like recognizing quotes every so often.
 Here's One:

 "We are stubborn on vision.
 We are flexible on details."